Bincabinca/cis185-portfolio/MidtermProject/README.md

         None: Did not use any AI tools [Be honest and specific about AI assistance]

+        The GitHub Copilot was helpful when I would get stuck on codem and would suggest other solutions.

         ## 8. Future Improvements
         What would you add with more time? - Online ordering system - Customer reviews section - Newsletter signup

+        If I had more time, I would have liked to tinker a bit more with the games.
+        Adding features such as play/pause menus and saving/displaying scores.
+        Also adding a larger variety of games!

         ## 9. Credits
         - Images from [source] - Icons from [source] - Tutorials used: [links]